technofocus-pte/secprodfndtndepth/README.md

-# secprodfndtndepth
-Build a foundation of secure productivity to get AI-ready​
+# Build a foundation of secure productivity to get AI-ready​